Snowflake-Labs/sfquickstarts/site/sfguides/src/transform_your_data_with_coalesce/transform_your_data_with_coalesce.md

 ## Create a Dimension Table
 Duration: 2

-Now let's create a simple slowly changing dimension (type 2) — an industry standard for tracking historical data by creating multiple records for a given natural key.
+Now let's create a simple slowly changing dimension (Type 2) — an industry standard for tracking historical data by creating multiple records for a given natural key.

 1. Create a new **Stage Node** from the CUSTOMER **Source Node**
 2. Go into this new node to **Create** and **Run**